-Structures and regulation of coupling subunit F and the arrangement of the subunit DF-heterodimer in the saccharomyces cerevisiae v1vO ATPase.
+Structures and regulation of coupling subunit F and the arrangement of the subunit DF-assembly in the Saccharomyces cerevisiae v1vO ATPase

 Date of Issue2013